DorShabat/react_tailwind_proj_exmp/README.md

 13. use `npm run deploy`
 14. now it is in the github pages.

-## in order to view the site local:
+## In order to view the site local:
 1. use `npm start`

-## in order to update the code in github
+## In order to update the code in github and in githubpages
 1. make the changes you want
 2. commit and push
 3. use `npm run deploy`